-In this post, we’ll cover the best online proofreading jobs for beginners, the kind of earnings to expect, and the course to ready you for both proofreading and editing online jobs.
+In this post, we’ll cover the best online proofreading jobs for beginners, the expected earnings, and the course to prepare you for both proofreading and editing online jobs.

 Proofreading is the process of carefully reviewing a text to find and correct errors.